Rbrq03/Rbrq03.github.io/_pages/about.md

 service: true
 ---

-Hi, I am Jiannan Huang, a senior undergraduate student majoring in Computer Science and Technology at Beijing Jiaotong University (BJTU).
+Hi, I am Jiannan Huang, a final-year undergraduate student majoring in Computer Science and Technology at Beijing Jiaotong University (BJTU).

 My research interests include a wide range of Machine Learning and Multi-modal AI areas.
 Currently, I am focusing on the following specific topics: